 When consumed recreationally, THCV offers an energy boost like you’d expect from coffee, but without the jitters or upset stomach.
 It’s a pleasant, mood-enhancing ‘high’ without the psychoactive effects on the mind.

 Pabst Labs is pleased to add a new seltzer to the fam.
-Energy Guava contains 10mg THC alongside 5mg THCV for an added boost of energy to fuel your day.
-It’s like having a shot of espresso without that jittery feelings.
+Daytime Guava contains 10mg THC alongside 5mg THCV for an added boost of energy to fuel your day.
+It’s like having a shot of espresso without that jittery feeling.
 Instead, you can expect clear, clean energy coupled with a perfectly dosed buzz from THC.

 Top THCV Strains